saltyzuo/bloxd/cubeWarfare.md

 - **Speedy**:(Gain permanent speed boost)
 - **Blockbreaker**:(increases the speed of breaking blocks)

-:guns:**Usage methods of different firearms** **1.AK-47**:
+:guns:**Usage methods of different firearms**(is some diffcult) `**1.AK-47**`:

 each player starts with a weapon that deals moderate damage, requiring at least four shots to achieve the first kill (assuming the opponent is at full health and has not purchased Healthup).
 this gun has above-average damage but a low rate of fire.
 At this time, you should not engage in close combat with other players who use high-rate-of-fire firearms.
 Instead, you should maintain a medium/close-range shooting distance and engage in a shoot-off with other players.
 Given the relatively long distance, the effectiveness of Goodaimer is limited, and the 100-bar BUFF should be selected as Hitem.
 Other than that, it is not much different from other guns.

-**2.M1911**:
+`**2.M1911**`:

 Single point, fast firing rate (but depends on player's hand speed), with a head injury of 38.5 without any gain, requiring at least 3 shots to achieve the first kill (assuming the enemy is full of health and has not purchased Healthup).
 This strategy focuses on damage and movement speed.
 Given the relatively weak survival ability of new players in the early stages, they should purchase "Hitem" or "Goodaimer" as soon as possible after killing.
 The former will provide a comprehensive damage bonus, while the latter can increase head damage to 50.
 At this point, you have the ability to kill enemies within 3 shots.
 You can choose to kill ground players on open rooftops (but this can easily become a key target for enemies to kill)

+`**3.double barrel**`:

+This gun has a minimum single shot basic damage (10), but it fires 10 rounds at once, resulting in a high upper limit and a low lower limit for the gun.
+At least one shot achieves the first kill, also known as the gun of equality among all beings.
+Unlike other guns, this gun already has a high base damage, and with the ability to fire two shots in a short period of time, the increase in damage is no longer necessary (provided it hits correctly).
+So, the first BUFF can choose Healthup to improve survival rate.
+Given the extremely poor long-range capability of this gun, you need to increase the speed gain Speedy to quickly close/pull away from the enemy and the Healnow to increase the success rate of escape/approach.